Bubi2001/rtl_utils/parity/docs/parity.md

 ### Test
 test cases wip

-## Example use
+## Use cases

-Imagine you are sending and receiving data via a 5 bit UART with a device that has `ODD` parity, to compute sent parity you have to follow this steps:
+Suppose a 5-bit UART transmission device with `ODD` parity.
+To compute the parity of a message, the following steps are needed:
-- Instantiate the `parity_compute` module with the `BITWIDTH` parameter set to 5 (this step can be omitted if `BITWIDTH` is set to 8).
+- Instantiate the `parity_compute` module with the `BITWIDTH` parameter set to 5 (this step can be omitted if `BITWIDTH` is same as default one).
 - Set the parity type to `ODD` with the provided enum type.
 - Send the paralel frame data to the `dataIn` port.
 - Concatenate your initial data with the `parityOut` result (this step should be omitted if `NONE` parity is selected).